Health Care Management Specialist

 Not a candidate

-• Inform the member that you will be suspending their file and will be notifying the Committee.
+• Inform the member their file will be suspended and notify the District Joint JEIS Committee.

 • Remind the member to contact their JEIS Union Coordinator with any questions or concerns.